 Travel up to the Aiguille du Midi in one of the most awe-inspiring cable car rides you can imagine.
 You’ll negotiate what can be a slightly unsettling ridge descent (the guide will rope you and may even offer to carry your skis) ready for the descent of a lifetime.
 The “classique” route is pretty straightforward and the only reason you need a guide is to make sure you don’t start skiing the wrong route.
 Also to help you steer clear of crevasses.
 The scenery is utterly breath-taking.

-For more information the best ski bucket list destinations please call our ski experts.
+To find out more about the best ski bucket list destinations, please call our ski experts on 0207 471 7700.